aframevr/aframe-site/src/docs/entities/scene.md

 ## Render Loop

 The scene handles the render loop under a `requestAnimationFrame`.
-On each tick, the scene will render itself, and all of its entities, to the canvas.
-At this point, animations and any other registered behaviors are ticked or updated.
+On each tick the scene will render itself and all of its entities to the canvas.
+At this point animations and any other registered behaviors are ticked or updated.

 ## Events